scrtlabs/protocol/_sources/SubsystemArchitecture.rst.txt

 3. Derive a new key from the dApp private key and the encryption key.
 Encrypting with this derived key will ensure that the selected enclave can decrypt the message, while proving that the message was encrypted by the dApp (and nothing else).

-4. Generate a random initialization vector (IV) [4]_, then use it to encrypt the message with the derived key.
+4. Generate a random initialization vector (IV), then use it to encrypt the message with the derived key.
 The IV will be concatenated at the beginning of the encrypted message.
 The IV and message can later be easily extracted because the IV always contains 12 bytes.

 5. Depending on the use case, the encrypted message may or may not need to be stored in the world state.
 If the purpose of the message is to immediately serve as input to a transaction (and the transaction does not require any inputs stored on-chain), it can be sent directly to the Enigma Contract by requesting a computation task.
 As a general rule: